dead-claudia/thallium/README.md

 **0.4:**

 1. Remove all the deprecated 0.2 crud
+2. Transition to TypeScript
-2. Create DOM reporter
+3. Create DOM reporter
-3. Add some promise-aware assertions
+4. Add some promise-aware assertions
-4. Document all the assertions
+5. Document all the assertions
-5. Drop support for Node pre-4
+6. Drop support for Node pre-4
-6. Support flaky tests via first-class retries
+7. Support flaky tests via first-class retries
     - This is a requirement to self-host the runner
-7. Trim off internal stack traces when sending errors to reporters
+8. Trim off internal stack traces when sending errors to reporters
-8. Add file watching support
+9. Add file watching support
-9. Integrate with Istanbul
+19. Integrate with Istanbul

 **0.5:**